hamishwillee/slate/source/index.md

-# vehicle - Vehicle operations
+# /vehicle - Vehicle operations

 This command exposes operations for browsing and searching lists of vehicles, and retrieving single vehicles.